EVERYONE

 Organizing a “Know Your Rights” workshop at your clinic, family resource center, or community location.
 Organizing guide is below.

-These materials were designed by well-established legal organizations who work at the national and/or community level (please visit their websites by clicking the orange links for more resources and action events).
+These materials were designed by well-established legal organizations who work at the national and/or community level (please visit their websites by clicking the links for more resources and action events).

 Keep these hotline numbers, emergency plans, and other key information handy in the event of an immigration enforcement event.